mont5piques/caldav_calendar_te/README.md

 Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change domain.ltd to your FQDN.
 'These URL's are already configured for the default calendar url for Nextcloud assuming your cloud install is located in webroot.'

-Import sql schemas located in /driver/ folders to your database.
+Import sql schemas located in /drivers/caldav/sql/ folders to your database.
+(I am only supporting caldav drivers with MySQL compatible database at this time.
+I would like some help adding more database types to support.
+Any help would be appreciated ...

 Add "calendar" to $config['plugins'] in your Roundcube main config file and you are set.